 RELATED: Why Mice Are Perfect For Marijuana Research

-Research conducted on mice with cancer claims that cannabis causes apoptosis, which means that it kills cancerogenous cells.
-Another study conducted on humans with AIDS/HIV claimed that the patients that consumed cannabis ended up with stronger immune systems and had higher CD4 counts (these are T cells that kill the HIV virus).
+Research conducted on mice with cancer found that cannabis causes apoptosis, which means that it kills cancerogenous cells.
+Another study conducted on humans with AIDS/HIV discovered that the patients that consumed cannabis ended up with stronger immune systems and had higher CD4 counts (these are T cells that kill the HIV virus).

 When it comes to CBD, much of the research out there continues to reflect these contradictory ideas.
 Essential Health explains that for a healthy person, CBD can compromise their immune system.